-I long for the past when God took care of me, and the light from his lamp showed me the way though the dark.
-I was in the prime of my life, God was my closest friend.
-(Job 29: 2-3)
+"I long for the past when God took care of me, and the light from his lamp showed me the way though the dark.
+I was in the prime of my life, God was my closest friend."
+Job 29: 2-3

 However, like the different faces of a tossed dice, the high times go and the low times begin.
-It’s tears and aches, and for some reason God seems a distance away.
+It’s tears and aches, and for some reason, God seems a distance away.
 Life deals its hardest knocks and you wonder where on destiny’s axis you took a wrong turn.
 You return to doing things you are familiar with, longing for the thrill and excitement you once experienced.
-You heart breaks in despair as the feeling from this once-great experience evaporated without the slightest sense of fulfillment.
+Your heart breaks in despair as the feeling from this once-great experience evaporated without the slightest sense of fulfillment.

 More than longing for the lost experience though, you long for God’s presence.
 When can I return to his presence?
 Your heart wonders as it aches for the satiety that comes from a loving relationship with God.
 Your mind rationalizes that you must have done something wrong.
 Why else would his presence leave, why else would the amber of his joy be extinguished in my soul?
 As you begin to dwell on the gravity of attempting to walk life’s path without his presence, a gentle voice whispers, “I am your ever-present help in time of need.”
 Emphasis on the phrase—“ever-present”!

 David affirmed the genuineness of God’s word by declaring that his laws have stood the test of time (Psalm 119:52).
 In times past, men of faith placed their lives in harm’s way to defend God’s word even though they had never seen him.
 It is typical for us humans to long for the good old days, when things went just as we hoped, but God expects his believing children to live life by faith and trust him even when things go the other way.